dregmi08/cse110_lab1/index.md

 ## Part 2: Drishti the Programmer

-A little bit of my background as a programmer: I didn't really start coding until highschool, and even thrn, my exposure to coding
+A little bit of my background as a programmer: I didn't really start coding until highschool, and even then, my exposure to coding was rather limited.
+College is when I started diving into computer science, and it's when I started to learn that computer science encompasses so much more than writing code.

+Here are some my favorite classes that I've taken here in the CSE department:

+  1. CSE 105
+  2. CSE 101
+  3. CSE 100R
+  4. CSE 30

+ Half of the classes on the list above don't require you to write much code, and a lot of the content for those classes is very conceptual.
+ While I do enjoy theory classes, I've been trying to also develop some tcehnical skills that might come in handy for internships, jobs, and personal projects.
+A few of my programming goals for this year include:

+ - [ ] Learn to use React
+ - [ ] Learn to use Django
+ - [ ] Learn HTML, Javascript, and CSS (especially CSS, I'm no good at web design)
+ - [ ] Learn to use MongoDB
+ - [ ] Improve my typing speed
+ - [ ] Get more into Leetcode

+Overall, my goals for this year mainly pertain to web development.
+Although I know that we won't just be learning about web development this year